isoopod/PakNet/docs/Usage.md

 ```

 ### Bulk Protection

 Setting up `OnRateLimited` and other security events individually for each remote can quickly become tedious.
 Instead, you can apply protections to an entire namespace at once by iterating over it.

-When iterating a mounted namespace, only remotes are returned — so you don't need to worry about filtering out extra entries like `Signal`.
+When iterating a mounted namespace, only remotes are returned — you don't need to worry about filtering out extra entries like `Signal`.

 ```lua title="BulkProtection.server.luau"
 local network = require(game:GetService("ReplicatedStorage"):WaitForChild("networkExample"))